cash book

 • Keeping an accurate, time-to-time cash balance: A cash book helps businesses monitor the cash in hand so that the business always has enough liquid to conduct day-to-day business operations.

-• The cash book aids during audits and reconciliations: Given that all cash transactions are traceable in a clean cash book, it therefore helps the auditors and accountants.
+• The cash book aids during audits and reconciliations: Given that all cash transactions are traceable in a clean cash book.
+Therefore, it helps the auditors and accountants.

 • Cash control: The proper maintenance of a cash book eliminates fraud and other unauthorized use of firm funds.